 Last, but not least, if you hate the color of your shower and tub, you can refinish it.
 There are refinishing products that are painted on that allow you to change the color to white.

-If your tub is horribly scratched, you will need to repair the chips and scratches before you can use this refinishing product.
-I have been really tempted to try this–if you've done it, please let me know in the comments!
+If your tub is horribly scratched, you will need to repair the chips and scratches before you can use a refinishing product.
+I have been really tempted to try this–if you’ve done it, please let me know in the comments!

 You don’t have to spend a fortune to update your old shower and tub.
 With just a bit of work and a little money, you can make your old bathroom look like new.